netxms/netxms-doc/admin/event-processing.rst

        * https (1 - use https, 0 - do not use https)

    * - telegram.ncd
      - Notification channel driver for Telegram messenger.
-Configuration parameter:
+Configuration parameters:

        * AuthToken
        * DisableIPv4 - true to disable IPv4 usage
        * DisableIPv6 - true to disable IPv6 usage
        * Proxy - proxy url or ip or full configuration if format [scheme]://[login:password]@IP:[PORT]
        * ProxyPort - proxy port
        * ProxyType - proxy type: http, https, socks4, socks4a, socks5, socks5h
        * ProxyUser - proxy user name
        * ProxyPassword - proxy user password

-       Only AuthToken field is mandatory field all others are optional
+       Only AuthToken field is mandatory field all others are optional.

+       It is necessary to create a telegram bot that |product_name| server will use to send messages.
-       To confiugre Telegram notifications it is required to talk to BotFather and get bot authentication token (AUTH_TOKEN).
-Set authentication token (AUTH_TOKEN) in notification channel configuration in format: AuthToken=AUTH_TOKEN
+       In order to create a new bot it's necessary to talk to BotFather and get bot authentication token (AUTH_TOKEN).
+       Set authentication token in notification channel configuration, e.g.: AuthToken=1234567890:jdiAiwdisUsWjvKpDenAlDjuqpx

+       The bot can:

+       * Have a private chat with another Telegram user
+       * Participate a group
+       * Be channel admin

-       Telegram's bot can't initiate conversations with users.
-A user must either add them to a group or send them a message first.
+       Telegram's bot can't initiate conversations with users in a private chat or a group.
+       A user must either add bot to a group or send a private message to the bot first.

+       Chat, group or channel is identified by ID or name (without @ prefix).
+       For private chats only users who configured a Username can be identified by name (without @ prefix). |product_name| stores the correspondence between ID and name when the bot receives a message in chat or group (|product_name| server should be running a that moment).
+If group, channel name or username is changed, it's necessary to send any message to the bot so new correspondence could be stored.

        Telegram notification channel requires 2 fields in action configuration:

-       * Recipient name - name of the channel or username (public channel should start with @ symbol)
+       * Recipient name - It could be name (of a group, channel or username, without @ prefix) or ID of group, channel or chat.
        * Message - text that should be sent

+       If you want to use ID to identify a recipient, you can get it by opening Telegram API URL in your browser, e.g. https://api.telegram.org/bot1234567890:jdiAiwdisUsWjvKpDenAlDjuqpx/getUpdates After sending a message to the bot or adding it to a group you should see chat id there.
+       You might need to temporary deconfigure Telegram notification channel, otherwise if |product_name| server is running, it will read data from Telegram API first.

    * - text2reach.ncd
      - Driver for Text2Reach.com service (`<http://www.text2reach.com>`_).
 Configuration parameters: